 The new and final series

 - New Documents Illustrating the History of Early Christianity.
-Volume 11: Ephesus, ed.
+Volume 11 (Parts A&B): Ephesus, ed.
 James R. Harrison and Bradley J. Bitner.
-Projected publication date: 2022.
+Projected publication date: 2023.

 - New Documents Illustrating the History of Early Christianity.
-Volume 12: Colossae, Laodicea, and Hierapolis, ed.
-Alan Cadwallader, Rosemary Canavan, and Michael Trainor.
-Projected publication date: 2023.
+Volume 12 (Parts A&B): Colossae, Laodicea, and Hierapolis, ed.
+James R. Harrison, Alan Cadwallader, Rosemary Canavan, and Michael Trainor.
+Projected publication date: 2024.

 - New Documents Illustrating the History of Early Christianity.
-Volume 13: Philippi and Thessalonica, ed.
-James R. Harrison and Benjamin Schliesser.
+Volume 13 (Parts A&B): Philippi, ed.
+James R. Harrison, Benjamin Schliesser, and Niklas Walder.
 Projected publication date: 2026.

 - New Documents Illustrating the History of Early Christianity.
-Volume 14: Rome, Ostia, and Puteoli, James R. Harrison and Mark Reasoner.
+Volume 14 (Parts A&B): Rome, Ostia, Puteoli, and Pompeii, James R. Harrison and Mark Reasoner.
 Projected publication date: 2026.

 - New Documents Illustrating the History of Early Christianity.
-Volume 15: Galatia, including Ancyra, Pessinous, and Pisidian Antioch, ed.
+Volume 15 (Parts A&B): Galatia, including Ancyra, Pessinous, and Pisidian Antioch and Iconium, ed.
 James R. Harrison and Clint Burnett.
-Projected publication date: 2027.
+Projected publication date: 2028.

 - New Documents Illustrating the History of Early Christianity.
-Volume 16: Corinth, Cenchrea and Isthmia, ed.
+Volume 17 (Parts A&B): Corinth, Cenchrea and Isthmia, ed.
 James R. Harrison and Bradley J. Bitner.
 Projected publication date: 2030.

 Part 2 available here: